lennelov/endd-reproduce/code/models/saved_models/README.md

 Saved models can be stored here.
+All folders in this directory are gitignored.